 Step 5.
 Accessing Jenkins.

-Default installation password can be found at /var/lib/jenkins/secrets/initialAdminPassword as showing in below image.
+The default installation password can be found at

 Congratulations!
 You have successfully installed Jenkins.
 Thanks for using this tutorial for installing Jenkins on Ubuntu 20.04 LTS Focal Fossa system.
 For additional help or useful information, we recommend you to check the official Jenkins website.